-Nambour, a town of about 13,500 people, is 90 km north of central Brisbane and 12 km inland from Maroochydore.
+Nambour, a town, is 90 km north of central Brisbane and 12 km inland from Maroochydore.
 It is on Petrie Creek, and until 1890 was known by that name.
 'Nambour', or possibly 'Nambah' was the name of a farm taken up by William Samwell in the early 1870s, and it is thought that the name was derived from an Aboriginal word describing tea-tree bark.

 Until recently Nambour was situated in a sugar-growing region but, in the 1880s-90s it had a mixed rural economy - bananas, timber harvesting, corn, fruit and as much sugar as could be processed by the limited local facilities.
 Flooding and financial depression set back most of those industries, and a strategic decision was made by the colonial parliament to build a large central mill to process enlarged sugar cane plantings.
 The Moreton Central Sugar Mill - central to Yandina, Petrie Creek and Bli Bli - was opened at Nambour in 1897.
 Four years later cane tramways were built and in 1907 locomotives were installed to transport cane to the mill.
 After the Maroochy local government division was formed in 1890 by severance from Caboolture and Widgee Shires, Nambour was chosen as the administrative centre.
 Nambour's first church, St Joseph's Catholic, was also opened in 1890.
 The railway through Nambour was opened in 1891.
 A further indication of Nambour's central importance came with the publication of the Maroochy district's Nambour Chronicle in 1903.